Ljubomir Nedić: Professorship

-Soon after completing his doctorate, Nedić obtained a professorship at the Belgrade Higher School grande école, with the support of Minister of Education Alimpije Vasiljević.
+Soon after completing his doctorate, Nedić obtained a professorship at the Belgrade Velika škola, with the support of Minister of Education Alimpije Vasiljević.
 Nedić was first offered the position of substitute in 1884, becoming a full professor in 1886.

 He taught history of philosophy based on the writings of George Henry Lewes, Eugen Dühring and Friedrich Ueberweg.
 Similarly to his predecessors Milan Kujundžić Aberdar and Alimpije Vasiljević, his course on logic was based on John Stuart Mill and A.W.
 Benn.
 According to Slobodan Žunjić, Nedić was not purely an ardent supporter of Sir William Hamilton's formal logic, as opposed to John Stuart Mill's inductive logic.
 His teachings at the Belgrade Higher School reflect a very balanced approach to the subject.
 He outlined both interpretations in his courses, from which notes were published in the late 1880s by his students.
 Also, according to Žunjić, he did not fully commit to either position, but he did at times describe his understanding of logic as broader than Hamilton's formal and "purely extensional" perspective.

 During the late 1880s, Nedić would go on to publish a few works of popular philosophy such as O hipnotizmu (On Hypnotism), O snu i snovima (On Sleep and Dreams) in 1888 and O sofizmima (On Sophisms) in 1889.
 Losing interest in teaching philosophy, in some part because of his progressing illness, Nedić ventured more deeply into literary criticism and politics.
 This led to his dismissal from his teaching position at the subject of the history of philosophy, where he was succeeded by Mihailo Šljivić in 1889. Šljivić would take up Nedić's course on logic in 1895, after which Nedić lost his tenure in 1899.